 What is a stem cell transplant?

-Stem cells are mainly in the bone marrow and it is possible to obtain them by puncturing the bone marrow (inside a bone called the iliac bone, located at the top of the hip).
-But it is also possible to obtain stem cells by puncturing a vein (i.e. from peripheral blood) after a special treatment, and from umbilical cord blood.
+Prior to receiving chemotherapy, a patient’s stem cells will be collected.
+This process is accomplished by puncturing a patient’s bone marrow (usually a bone on top of the patient’s hip).
+But it is also possible to obtain stem cells by puncturing a vein (i.e. from peripheral blood) after a special treatment, or from umbilical cord blood.

-Depending on the origin of the cells, a transplant of stem cells can be:
+Depending on the origin of the cells, stem cells can come from the following sources:

 - An autologous transplant: the stem cells are from the patients themselves.

-- An allogeneic transplant: the stem cells are from another person, a donor.
+- An allogeneic transplant: the stem cells are from another person, a donor (not commonly used).

-- A syngeneic transplant: the stem cells are from an identical twin.
+- A syngeneic transplant: the stem cells are from an identical twin (not commonly used).

-For an autologous as well as for an allogeneic transplant, the myeloma patient should first be in remission from the disease.
-To achieve that, the patient receives therapy to destroy the myeloma cells, with some medicines (dexamethasone, melphalan, prednisone, thalidomide, etc.), depending on each case.
-The patient, once in remission, or the donor (in case of an allogeneic transplantation) receives treatment with G-CSF (granulocyte colony stimulating factor) to stimulate the production of stem cells by the bone marrow.
-After 4-6 days, blood is extracted from a vein, and then stem cells are separated by a special machine (the procedure is called leukapheresis) and stored at a low temperature until the transplant is performed.
+For an autologous transplant, the myeloma patient must be in remission from the disease.
+To achieve that, the patient receives therapy to destroy the myeloma cells, with the medicines used depending on each case.
+The patient in remission then receives treatment with G-CSF (granulocyte colony stimulating factor) to stimulate the production of stem cells by the bone marrow.
+After 4-6 days, blood is extracted from a vein, and then stem cells are separated by a special machine and stored at a low temperature until the transplant is performed.

-After that, the patient is treated with high-dose chemotherapy (called conditioning regimen, mainly high dose melphalan) a few days before receiving the stem cell transplant, to eliminate all bone marrow cells, the bad remaining cancer cells as well as the good ones.
-After this therapy the patient has no immune cells to defend against possible infections; and this is why the patient will be kept for some time (2-3 weeks) in a protected area (sterilised room) and will need some antibiotics and other medicines, to prevent infections.
-Finally, the stored stem cells are put into the patient through a vein one or two days after the high dose chemotherapy was given.
-The stem cells will go spontaneously into the patient’s bone marrow, and there, they will start to divide and produce new blood cells.
+After that, the patient is treated with high-dose chemotherapy a few days before receiving the stem cell transplant, to eliminate all bone marrow cells.
+After treatment with high dose chemotherapy patients have no immune cells to defend against possible infections, therefore they will be given antibiotics and other medicines.
+Finally, the stored stem cells are put into the patient through a vein.
+The stem cells will go into the patient’s bone marrow, where they will start to divide and produce new blood cells.
 The bone marrow will normally produce new blood cells approximately 15 days after the transplant.
-Therefore, the transplant procedure not only eradicates the remaining tumour cells but it also decreases dramatically the length of time when the bone marrow stops producing blood cells after the high dose chemotherapy (this period is called “aplasia”).
-This stage lasts around 2-3 weeks, while without reinfusion of stem cells it will last 3 months.

 There can be side effects caused by the different medicines received at each stage of the process: before, during and after the stem cell transplant.

-There is a possibility of transplant failure, when no new blood cells are produced after the stem cell transplant.
-When the stem cells come from a donor, there is a possibility of rejection.
+There is a possibility of transplant failure when no new blood cells are produced after the stem cell transplant.

-Will I need any treatment after the transplant?
+Will further treatment be needed following the transplant?

-After an autologous stem cell transplant it is recommended to follow a maintenance therapy.
+After an autologous stem cell transplant, a maintenance therapy is recommended.
 It is usually a ‘gentle’ therapy for a prolonged period, for example with thalidomide, lenalidomide or bortezomib.